Alexma3312/DenseMapping/docs/index.md

 #### Surfel Generation
 <!-- norm calculation -->
+We are in the process of calculating the norm which is needed for surfel generation.
+We expect to complete this very soon.

 ### Qualitative results
 <!-- Show several visual examples of inputs/outputs of your system (success cases and failures) that help us better understand your approach. -->